Learn more about our Advertising Disclosure

 Things to do in Birmingham

-• Arts and culture: You'll find museums and cultural hubs throughout Birmingham, such as the Barber Vintage Motorsports Museum, Birmingham Civil Rights Institute, Vulcan Park and Museum, McWane Science Center, and Birmingham Museum of Art.
+• Arts and culture: Cultural attractions in Birmingham include museums and art centers like the Barber Vintage Motorsports Museum, Birmingham Civil Rights Institute, Vulcan Park and Museum, and McWane Science Center.

-• Outdoor recreation: The city's Vulcan Park and Museum, Birmingham's Railroad Park, Kelly Ingram Park, and Red Mountain Park — along with other locations, ideal for trails, cycling, or enjoying the fresh air.
+• Outdoor recreation: Outdoor lovers will appreciate Vulcan Park and Museum, Birmingham’s Railroad Park, Kelly Ingram Park, and Red Mountain Park, along with many other spots perfect for walking, cycling, and fresh air adventures.

 FAQ